How to Accurately Calculate the Value of an Inherited Property: A Guide

 Here are the five most important influencing factors:

-• Location, location, location: The macro location (city, region) and micro location (immediate neighbourhood, noise pollution) are the biggest value drivers.
+• Location, Location, Location: The macro location (city, region) and micro location (immediate neighbourhood, noise pollution) are the biggest value drivers.
 Good connectivity can increase the value by 20%.

-Research yourself or hire a professional: Which path is right for you?
+Do it yourself or hire a professional: Which path is right for you?

 A qualified market value appraisal by an expert is indispensable in the following cases: